HarikaYadavalli/IronTeam/README.md

     and unlabeled F1 of approximately `47.7` on WSJ test set.

 ## Important notes while reproducing the experiments:
 1. This code can be used to do experiments for language modelling and Unsupervised Parsing.
-For the Unsupervised Parsing, we need to PTB data set and the data set quoted in the original paper is not free version.
-So we have used the PTB data from Kaggle datset:https://www.kaggle.com/nltkdata/penn-tree-bank/data
+For the Unsupervised Parsing, we need to PTB data set which(only 5% it) can be downloaded from nltk.
+Also avaialble at: https://www.kaggle.com/nltkdata/penn-tree-bank/data
+2. We have found that it is efficient to train the model on ECS computer than allocated VM.
+3. Report has been uploaded as Reproducibility_Ordered_Neurons.pdf
+4. Test results and important figures used in the report uploaded under Reproducibility_Challenge_test_results